zenecture/neuroflow/README.md

 It is good practice to use the `Waypoint[V]` option for nets with long training times.
 The training process can be seen as an infinitely running wheel, and with waypoints we can harvest weights now and then to compute intermediate results.
-Another reason to use it is when something crashes, periodically saved weights allow to continue training from a recent point.
+Another reason to use it is when something crashes, saved weights allow continuation of training from a recent point.
 Here, every `nth = 3` step, the waypoint function is executed, receiving as input iteration count and a snapshot of the weights, which is written to file using `File.writeWeights`.